MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 |**Syslog** (optional)|TCP|514|Syslog server|Outbound|IP address 2|

 ### Certificates
-Make sure the ATA Gateways have access to your CRL distribution point.
+Make sure the ATA Center has access to your CRL distribution point.
 If the ATA Gateways don't have Internet access, follow [the procedure to manually import a CRL](https://technet.microsoft.com/en-us/library/aa996972%28v=exchg.65%29.aspx), taking care to install the all the CRL distribution points for the whole chain.

 To ease the installation of the ATA Center, you can install self-signed certificates during the installation of the ATA Center.
-Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.
+Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.<br>

-> [!NOTE]
-> Self-signed certificates should be used only for lab deployment.
+The certificate's Provider Type must be Cryptographic Service Provider (CSP).

 The ATA Center requires certificates for the following services: